 This is such a major one for me.
 I absolutely detest Christmas shopping.
 I just never have any idea what on Earth to buy people!
 My mind goes completely blank and it’s like I don’t even know the person that I’m buying for.
 I find it all terribly stressful.

 So, I ask for help.
 Each year I go Christmas shopping with my elder sister Laura and then with my Mother-in-law, Marion.
 It’s not passing the buck or being lazy.
 I need help, so I ask for it.
 It makes everything so much easier and less stressful.

-I have an issue with Christmas cards.
-I just don’t get the point of them.
-I spend about 4 hours in Card Factory/Warehouse absolutely sweating my tits off (I’m sure the heating is set to full blast furnace in there all year), with Darren moaning that he doesn’t want to be in there all day, fighting our way through all of the other angry Christmas shoppers, trying to find cards for every single member of the family and spend a fortune.
+I have such an issue with Christmas cards – I just don’t get the point of them!
+I spend about 4 hours in Card Factory/Warehouse absolutely sweating my tits off (I’m sure the heating is set to full blast furnace in there all year), with Darren moaning that he doesn’t want to be in there all day, fighting our way through all of the other angry Christmas shoppers, trying to find cards for every single member of the family and spend a fortune!!!
 They then sit on a shelf or get hung up for a few weeks, then they just get put in the bin.
 What is the actual point?????
 But my family like to give and receive Christmas cards so I have no choice.

 BUT, who says that they all have to have individual cards?
 If you don’t want to buy individual cards, don’t!
 Buy a pretty pack of cards and give them out to your family.
 Or, if you have the materials at home, make them.
 How lovely is a handmade card?
 At the end of the day, it’s only a card.
 What does it even matter?